QSX

 Tips for QSX and Calling

-Be a model QSX Frequency user: upon establishing contact either QSY to a specific frequency which you may have checked prior to calling on the QSX is free via “QRL?” or drift at least 200Hz off with “QSY UP” or “DN”.
+Be a model QSX/Calling Frequency user: upon establishing contact either QSY to a specific frequency which you may have checked prior to calling on the QSX is free via “QRL?” or drift at least 500Hz up with a “QSY UP”.

-Listen on the Global QSX 30 or any other QSX when you are loosely available for QSO but otherwise occupied.
-You can switch in a narrow CW filter and even squelch the background noise and turn the volume up.
+Listen on any of the “QSX” / Calling Frequencies when you are loosely available for a QSO but otherwise occupied.
+You can switch in a narrow CW filter and/or squelch the background noise and turn the volume up if you are within ear shot of the radio.

-You could even program the QSX frequencies into memories and scan them, and/or use more than one RX to monitor for calls.
+You could even program the QSX/CF frequencies into memories or the other VFO, to be able to easily recall them, and/or use more than one RX to monitor for calls.

 Share this information widely